DuckyZero/KeebsChat/README.md

 # KeebsChat
-Mechanical Keyboard Chatbot, designed to enhance the keyboard community and help new comers learn more about this awesome hobby and promote local keyboard busniesses in Canada!
+Mechanical Keyboard Chatbot, designed to enhance the keyboard community and help new comers learn more about this awesome hobby and promote local keyboard businesses in Canada!

 ## How It Was Built: